Jacksaur/Gorgeous-GRUB/Installation.md

 Once the theme is in place, you just need to set GRUB to use it.
 Navigate to **/etc/default** and edit the **grub** file in there.
 You'll require Root permissions for this, you can use the sudoedit command to easily open it in your terminal.
 It's not a difficult edit either way, you won't need to use the terminal editor for long.
 Find the `GRUB_THEME=` line and add the path to the theme.txt of the theme you want to use.
 Don't forget to change the `#GRUB_GFXMODE=` line to your desired resolution, removing the `#` to enable it.
 Finally, run the command `sudo update-grub` to finalize your changes.
 You need to run this command every time you make changes to a config file.
 (If you're on Fedora, the command is `sudo grub2-mkconfig -o /boot/grub2/grub.cfg` instead)

+Upon restart, you should find your new theme will be used for your bootloader!